Pipetto-crypto/Chroot-Installer/README.md

 A script to install chroot containers on Android through Termux.
 This README is like this installer mostly a huge WIP and some stuffs don't work correctly yet.

+# Requirments

+You need to have busybox installed and accesible.
+Termux:X11 is not a requirment but it is highly recommended to install it from links.

+# Basic Usage

 Installation of a container named Ubuntu in which installing Ubuntu distribution with box86/64(-b) and a DE(-d):

 bash chroot-installer install Ubuntu ubuntu -b -d